M&Ms Tone of Voice — Fun & Colorful

 What is M&Ms's brand message?

-M&Ms's core message is about Fun chocolate that travels well.
-Their concept "Candy Characters" drives their mission: Bring colorful fun to everyday moments.
+M&Ms's core message: Fun chocolate that travels well Their mission: Bring colorful fun to everyday moments

 What makes M&Ms's brand voice unique?

 M&Ms stands out through their fun, colorful communication style.
-Their central brand tension — "Mess vs. Clean" — shapes every message they craft in the Food & Beverage sector.
+Their central brand tension, "Mess vs. Clean", shapes how they communicate across the Food & Beverage sector.

 What language style does M&Ms use?